hackattendant/Lane-Detection-Python/README.md

 ![alt text](https://raw.githubusercontent.com/peacockethan/CarND-Advanced-Lane-Lines-P4/master/output_images/undistortedImage.jpg)

-I save objpoints, imgpoints, mtx, and dist in a pickle file for later use.
+I save objpoints, imgpoints, mtx, and dist in a pickle named wide_dst_pickle.p file for later use.
 I did this so it would be quicker to run and the need to recalibrate each time would not be necessary.

+## Pipeline

+1. Distortion Correction